xreme/Pico-Door-Sense/README.md

  <h3 align="center">Pico Door Sense</h3>

- <p align = "left"> Pico Door Sense leverages the power of a Raspberry Pi Pico and the LM393 3144 Hall effect sensor Module to host a web server on the local Wi-Fi network; it offers real-time updates about the status of the specific door.
+ <p align = "left"> Pico Door Sense leverages the power of a Raspberry Pi Pico and the LM393 3144 Hall effect sensor module to host a web server on the local Wi-Fi network; it offers real-time updates about the status of the specific door.
  </p>
 </div>